GoogleChrome/web.dev/src/site/content/en/blog/app-shortcuts/index.md

 to be installable?] to learn about installability requirements.

 Each app shortcut expresses a user intent, each of which is associated with a URL within the [scope] of your web app.
-The URL is opened when users activate the app shortcut.
+The URL is opened when a user activate the app shortcut.
 Examples of app shortcuts include the following:

 - Top-level navigation items (e.g., home, timeline, recent orders)